-Will Oremus is a Slate staff writer and Future Tense blogger, reporting on emerging technologies, tech policy, and digital culture.
-A graduate of Stanford University and the Columbia Journalism School, he has previously written for the Bay Area News Group, the Wall Street Journal, Newsweek, and the New Yorker online.
-Email him at firstname.lastname@example.org.
+Will Oremus is Slate’s senior technology writer and a contributor to the Future Tense blog.
+He reports on emerging technologies, tech policy, and digital culture.
+Previously, he wrote for the Wall Street Journal, Newsweek, and the New Yorker online.

 William Saletan is Slate’s national correspondent.
 He writes about science, technology, politics, and society.
 He is the author of Bearing Right: How Conservatives Won the Abortion War, which argues that pro-choice and pro-life activists have lost the abortion debate to a third constituency: libertarian conservatives.

 Daniel Schroeder is an associate producer for The Gist with Mike Pesca and an occasional culture writer.
 He lives in Brooklyn.

 Heather Schwedel is a Slate staff writer.
 Previously, she worked in the editorial department at Workman Publishing.

 Faith Smith is the executive producer of Slate Live and deputy director of Future Tense, a partnership of Slate, New America, and Arizona State University.
 She was previously the director of events and external relations at New America.
 She’s a graduate of UCLA and lives outside of D.C.

 Jeremy Stahl is a Slate senior editor.
 Before joining Slate, he worked as a sports editor at Yahoo U.K. in London and as a contributor for the Riviera Times in Nice, France.